 Skin Asthma: Symptoms and Causes

-Skin asthma or atopic dermatitis is the most common kind of eczema.
+Skin asthma or atopic dermatitis is the most common type of .
 It’s also often severe and long-lasting.
-According to the National Eczema Association (NEA) of the US, people with atopic dermatitis have overactive immune systems, which trigger inflammation that damages the skin barrier, leaving it dry, and prone to itching and rashes.
+According to the National Eczema Association (NEA) of the US, people with atopic dermatitis have overactive immune systems, which trigger inflammation that damages the skin barrier, leaving it dry, and prone to and .
 Sometimes the itch comes first, and you have to scratch it so hard that it turns into a rash.
 These rashes can be red, pink, purple, grayish, or brown, depending on the skin tone.

 BeautyHub.PH interviewed several women with skin asthma who agreed to share their experience with the disease, what triggers it for them, and how they cope throughout the years.

 Reena Donasco has been suffering from skin asthma for 24 years.

 “My skin asthma is triggered by extreme heat and would worsen when I sweat.
 It shows up on visible parts of my body like my neck, the crook of my elbows, and behind my knees.
 That was such a blow to my self-esteem.
 I hid as much as I could during breaks,” Reena shares.

 Reena says her condition has improved since and flares up less frequently now.

 “I’d apply Diprolene on the red and itchy parts, and normally it would heal slowly after a day or two.
 I try to stay in cool places or park myself in front of the fan and hog it,” she laughs as she recalls it now.

 “I just to let my skin cool down and not irritate it further.
 At home, I would wear a wide-neck shirt or tank tops with shorts.
 Or a loose dress.
 Anything that won’t stick to my skin so I can let it breathe.”